SungHoHong2/Leetcode-Experiment/medium/Kth_Largest_Element_in_an_Array/README.md

         def select(left, right, k_smallest):
             # return the item if the recursion reach the leaf
             # select a random pivot_index between
-            # get the index of the pviot from the partition
+            # get the index of the pivot from the partition
             # if the index of the pivot is the Kth smallest
                 # return the value
             # if pivot is bigger than the kth smallest